A college student made big bucks off GameStop stock. Now he's donating video games to a children's hospital - KESQ

 “We’re so grateful for this generous donation that will help bring joy to kids at our hospitals, especially during these challenging times,” Jennifer Soderholm, president of Children’s Minnesota Foundation, said in an email statement to CNN.
 “It’s inspiring to see young people in our community choosing to give back and pay it forward.”

-His donations include: six Nintendo Switch Lites, two Nintendo Switches, multiple games and e-shop gift cards, and screen protectors and cases for the Switches.
+His donations include: six Nintendo Switch Lites, multiple games and e-shop gift cards, and screen protectors and cases.

 The hospital said patients are already using the donations.

-Note: Correction: An earlier version of this story listed the wrong type of Nintendo consoles donated to the children’s hospital.
-Hunter Kahn donated six Nintendo Switch Lites.